Blue Jays vs Tigers Odds, Spread, and Total

 Blue Jays vs Tigers Predictions and Picks

-Toronto is 23–25 on the road and 6–4 in its last ten games.
-The Blue Jays rank 10th in runs scored, first in batting average, second in on-base percentage, and 12th in slugging percentage.
+Toronto is 24–25 on the road and 7–3 in its last 10 games.
+The Blue Jays rank ninth in runs scored, first in batting average, first in on-base percentage, and ninth in slugging percentage.
 On the pitching side, they rank 20th in ERA.
-George Springer leads the team in home runs and had four hits and five runs scored in the Yankees series.
-The Jays have lost their last two road games and will look to get their pitching back on track.
-On the mound for Toronto is Eric Lauer, who is 5–2 with a 2.80 ERA.
-He has two quality starts and typically allows around two runs per outing.
+George Springer leads the team in home runs and had a double and a run scored in Game 1.
+The Jays' offense is playing with a lot of confidence and putting together big innings.
+On the mound for Toronto is José Berríos, who is 6–4 with a 3.87 ERA.
+He has 12 quality starts this season, but holds a 7.11 ERA in July.

-Detroit is 32–18 at home and 1–9 in its last 10 games.
-The Tigers rank sixth in runs scored, 13th in batting average, 14th in on-base percentage, and seventh in slugging percentage.
-On the pitching side, they rank ninth in ERA.
-Riley Greene leads the team in home runs and RBIs; he had one hit and struck out six times in the Pirates series.
-Detroit is struggling right now, but being back home could help turn things around.
-On the mound for the Tigers is Reese Olson, who is 4–3 with a 2.71 ERA.
-He has three quality starts and five shutouts this season.
-Olson shut out the Jays on May 17th in Toronto.
+Detroit is 32–19 at home and 1–9 in its last ten games.
+The Tigers rank sixth in runs scored, 14th in batting average, 14th in on-base percentage, and seventh in slugging percentage.
+On the pitching side, they rank 10th in ERA.
+Riley Greene leads the team in home runs and RBIs; he had two hits and a run scored in Game 1.
+During this skid, the Tigers have often found themselves trailing early.
+The offense needs to wake up quickly and generate something to build on.
+On the mound for Detroit is Keider Montero, who is 4–2 with a 4.28 ERA.
+He has two quality starts this season, but can be inconsistent.